arpit625/highcharts/README.md

 - Make a flag for each variable
 - Flexibility to user to drill down by clicking on randomly on any chart
 - Use a breadcrumb to show the order of filter
+- Add drop down filter on the left panel